15 Writing Prompts To Become a Better Writer

 Turn on your favorite song with your notebook closed.
 When the song is done, open your notebook and write down whatever comes to mind.

 Write an affirmation or revisit a list of your favorites.
-Journal what you see in your mind.
+Write them as “I am…” statements.
+Journal what you see, sense, feel, hear, or even taste.

 Write a grocery list of only your favorite foods and ingredients.